matthewkmayer/refeed-rampage/frontend/README.md

 `$ cargo make serve frontend` will make it serve what's built with `$ cargo make build frontend`.

 In one window run the `cargo make build frontend` command to keep rebuilding changes and in another, `cargo make serve frontend` to serve them.
+Open at http://localhost:8080/ .